santagar/api-backend-service/performance_testings/readme.md

 Once you’ve started Locust using one of the above command lines, you should open up a browser and point it to [http://127.0.0.1:8089](http://127.0.0.1:8089) (if you are running Locust locally)

 More info about starting [here](http://docs.locust.io/en/latest/quickstart.html).

-### Use locust to know how many concurrent users can my application support

 ### Meaning of requests.csv